Most of Dan Ford's books are available in digital editions; click

 Ray Whitehead of the Chinese Air Force

-Then I discovered that Whitehead was a native of New Zealand, which made a certain kind of sense, since after he was discharged from the AVG he supposedly worked for British miitary intelligence in China.
-The best account of his life is in The Flyers: The Untold Story of British and Commonwealth Airmen in the Spanish Civil War and Other Air Wars from 1919 to 1940, written and published by Brian Bridgeman in Britain in 1989.
+Then I discovered that Whitehead was neither American nor Australisn, but a New Zealand native.
+This made sense, since after he was discharged from the AVG he was said to have worked for British miitary intelligence in China.
+The best account of his life is in The Flyers: The Untold Story of British and Commonwealth Airmen in the Spanish Civil War and Other Air Wars from 1919 to 1940, by Brian Bridgeman (privately published in Britain, 1989).
+And then I heard from his daughter, who filled in the blanks to my satisfaction: there were two men laying claim to be the Roy Whitehead of the Flying Tigers.

-Raymond Galbraith Whitehead was born in Wellington NZ on Oct.
-29, 1910.
-He went by the name of Ron, graduating from a college preparatory school in 1926 and attending the University of New Zealand for a year before dropping out to work for the Dominion newspaper.
-In 1929 he went to Britain and won a "short service" commission in the Royal Air Force.
-Whitehead in the RAF That's him in the center of the photo at right, about 1933.
-Is he the same man shown above?
-Possibly, though it's certainly not a slam dunk.
+Whitehead in the RAF Raymond Galbraith Whitehead was born in Wellington NZ in October 1910.
+He was called Ron, graduated from prep school in 1926, and attended the University of New Zealand for a year before dropping out to work for the Dominion newspaper.
+In 1929 he went to Britain and won a "short service" commission in the Royal Air Force, more or less equivalent to a reserve commission in the US.
+That's him in the center of the photo at left, about 1933.

-Here's the Puss Moth, on a New Zealand beach, during a barnstorming tour:
+Here's Whitehead's Puss Moth on a New Zealand beach during a barnstorming tour:

 Whitehead's Puss Moth